kavingray/wp-ui/readme.txt

 * Tell others that it works, with the compatibility box on the [plugin page](http://wordpress.org/extend/plugins/wp-ui/).
 * Support us by a like on [Facebook](http://www.facebook.com/pages/Capability/136970409692187)
 * Tweet about the plugin or follow us on twitter [@kavingray](http://twitter.com/kavingray).
-* We'd really appreciate a review.
+* We'd really appreciate a review or a blog post.

 == Screenshots ==